- Shop Skeptic: Blow Out Sale on Skeptic VHS Lecture Tapes

 Blow Out Sale on Skeptic VHS Lecture Tapes

 Skeptic is holding a blow out sale on all of our lecture series at Caltech VHS tapes, now reduced to $7.99 each, discounted from the regular price of $19.95, as long as supplies last.
-Order lecture recordings of your favorite scientists and skeptics, including: James Randi, Stephen Jay Gould, Richard Dawkins, Daniel Dennett, Steven Pinker, Carol Tavris, Philip Zimbardo, Michael Shermer, Jared Diamond, Nancy Segal, Frank Sulloway, Victor Stenger, Susan Blackmore, Jack Horner, Robert Zubrin, Donald Prothero, Lawrence Krauss, John McWhorter, Timothy Ferris, Peter Ward, Robert Kirshner, Christof Koch, David Brin, Edward Tufte, Michio Kaku, Bill Nye (the science guy), and dozens more.
+Order lecture recordings of your favorite scientists and skeptics, including: James Randi, Stephen Jay Gould, Richard Dawkins, Daniel Dennett, Steven Pinker, Carol Tavris, Philip Zimbardo, Michael Shermer, Jared Diamond, Nancy Segal, Frank Sulloway, Victor Stenger, Susan Blackmore, Jack Horner, Robert Zubrin, Donald Prothero, John McWhorter, Timothy Ferris, Peter Ward, Robert Kirshner, Christof Koch, David Brin, Edward Tufte, Michio Kaku, Bill Nye (the science guy), and dozens more.
 Our lecture series is a veritable Who’s Who in science, and now you can see their lectures first hand on VHS tape.
 These tapes are being discontinued as all lectures will now be available only on DVD, CDs, and audio cassettes.

 geology tour reminder …